DanTup/TestAdapters/README.lua.md

 3. Start any test fuctions with test_ and use assert() or throw errors for failures
 4. Create a testframework_setup or testframework_teardown function if you have code that must be run before/after each test

+Known Issues / Limitations
+===
+1. [Issue #1](/../../issues/1) Currently all tests will always be executed, even if you select a subset of tests
+2. [Issue #2](/../../issues/2) Currently all tests must finish executing before results are displayed

 Feedback
 ===
 Please send your feedback/issues/feature requests! :-)